ki-editor/ki-editor/docs/src/normal-mode/selection-modes/index.md

 Selection modes [^1] dictates how [core movements](../core-movements.md) works.

-There are roughly 3 categories of selection modes (not clear cut):
+There are roughly 3 categories of selection modes (not clear-cut):

 1. [Syntax tree-based](./syntax-tree-based.md)
 2. [Regex-based](./regex-based.md)